opinner/opinner.github.io/slides.md

 ---

-# :x Caul2021
-Layering, Instabilities, and Mixing in Turbulent Stratified Flows,

-# :x Bennetts2024
-tba

-### Some quotes
+### Some finishing quotes
 <!-- .slide: style="text-align: left;"> -->

+"The single paper motivating the most comments, experiments, and disquiet in a lot of readers was Garrett and Munk, 1972.
+The paper is a virtuoso orchestration of synthesis, approximation, boldness, normalization, and implication."
+(Briscoe, 1975, cited in Polzin et al, 2011)

-"Although there has been a large range of deeply insightful research contributions to our understanding of transition, turbulence, and irreversible mixing in stratified fluids, it still remains extremely difficult to say anything generic about mixing." [:*(Caul et al., 2021)*](#Caul2021)
+"Although there has been a large range of deeply insightful research contributions to our understanding of transition, turbulence, and irreversible mixing in stratified fluids, it still remains extremely difficult to say anything generic about mixing."
+(Caul et al., 2021)

-"The trends in mixing are difficult and, in many cases, nearly impossible to assess." [:(Bennetts et al., 2024)](#Bennetts2024)
+"The trends in mixing are difficult and, in many cases, nearly impossible to assess."
+(Bennetts et al., 2024)

 ---